hoangduytran/blender-manual/manual/render/eevee/light_probes/volume.rst

 View Bias
    Offset sampling of the irradiance grid in the viewing direction to reduce light bleeding.
-   Can lead to view dependant result if set too high.
+   Can lead to view dependent result if set too high.
 Prefer this if camera is static.

 Facing Bias
    When set to zero, avoids capturing points behind the shaded surface to bleed light onto